 So, you want to host a summer dinner party.

 We absolutely love hosting parties.
-Then we realize what we have gotten ourselves into.
+But, then we realize what we have gotten ourselves into.
 We begin thinking about the sheer volume of decisions which need to be made.
-It can be overwhelming.
+As you can imagine, it can be overwhelming.

 However, in a moment I will share with you how you can streamline this process and pull off any party you have committed yourself to.